 Many people mistakenly think a brand is the same as a logo.
 But it’s much more than that — it’s the way customers see, hear and feel about your business.

-A well-thought-out brand is important for all businesses.
+A well-thought-out brand is useful for all businesses.
 For some the basics will be enough.
 But if your brand will help attract investors and/or big-ticket projects or clients, it can be worth getting branding advice in the earlier stages of planning your business.

 The first step is to find the best name for your business.
 There are tips and tools to help you do this on Choosing a business name.
 Then you can move on to logos and slogans.